Do you live to travel and inspire other travelers to do the same?

 Our Explore content inspires travelers to discover their next adventure with meaningful, and completely original, local insights, activities, and must-dos from around the world.
 It should feel like advice from a knowledgeable, well-traveled friend.

 Research is great (and getting the details right is important), but what we’re really looking for is your first-hand expertise and experiences.

-While sunsets, mountain vistas and the sound of surf crashing on a white sand beach are all important aspects of travel, what we want you to convey in your content is how that experience affected you.
-Did you meet locals who changed the way you view the world.
-Was there an opportunity to give back to a place you liked, what changed in you from what you saw, and did?
+While sunsets, mountain vistas, and the sound of surf crashing on a white sand beach are all important aspects of travel, we want your content to convey how that experience affected you.
+World Nomads content needs to have an element of travel “magic.”

 And don’t forget, travel is a very sensory experience.
 It helps if your content also addresses sight, hearing, taste, smell, touch, time, pain/pleasure, balance, temperature (to name a few).